Charge: Blaine driver accused in hit-run death claims he didn’t know he struck a person

 Dunn's husband said Wednesday that 109th, which has no sidewalk or trail, was a common place for them to walk despite concerns about traffic.
 Chris Dunn said he found out his wife was walking on the shoulder with their dog, Sully, who made it home after the crash.

-He said the new development in the neighborhood has brought even more traffic.
+He said a new development in the neighborhood has brought even more traffic.
 He said hopes his wife's death will lead to something being installed for pedestrians.
-"Hopefully, they can do something," Chris Dunn said.
+"Hopefully, they can do something," Dunn said.
 "There is a pretty good-size space to walk."

+Blaine has identified the need for a trail along 109th and included it in its 2040 Comprehensive Plan, said city spokesman Ben Hayle.
+The county also has seen the need to expand 109th to a four-lane divided road but has been unable to secure funding.
+The city would put in the trail at the time of the road being widened, Hayle said.

+"The tragedy is the reason the trail is identified in our 2040 plan," Hayle said.
+"We want the safest way to have pedestrian access throughout the community."

 Bridget Dunn owned Body Sense Pilates and Wellness Studio, where scores of patrons stopped by to mourn and share stories.